SeekingFor/jfniki/readme.txt

 Once you've done that you can start the script with the saved configuration. i.e.:

-./script/jfniki.sh path_to_your_saved_confess
+./script/jfniki.sh path_to_your_saved_config

 will start the stand alone app on the same port you used before.

 RUNNING STAND ALONE ON WINDOWS:
 I don't have access to a Windows machine to test on so I didn't write a .bat.

-Theseus's from FMS reports that you can run stand alone under Windows by copying freshened.jar and jfniki.jar into the same directory and running:
+TheSeeker from FMS reports that you can run stand alone under Windows by copying freenet.jar and jfniki.jar into the same directory and running:

-java(w) -PP freenet.jar;jfniki.jar fniki.standalone.ServeHttp [jfniki.cfg|port]
+java(w) -cp freenet.jar;jfniki.jar fniki.standalone.ServeHttp [jfniki.cfg|port]

-RUN AS A BRENT PLUGIN:
+RUN AS A FREENET PLUGIN:
 Load the jar file from ./build/jar/jfniki.jar

 Click on the "View" Configuration link and set the "FMS Private SSK" and "FMS ID" fields.

 OTHER DOC:
-See quickstart.txt in this directory (The default page when an empty wiki is displayed).
+See quickstart.txt in the doc directory (The default page when an empty wiki is displayed).

 KNOWN ISSUES:
 o "Cancel" sometimes fails.
 [WORKAROUND: load and unload the plugin / kill restart the stand alone app.] o FMS Id displays "???" when importing config with non-default FCP host and/or port.
   [WORKAROUND: Click "Done", then click view again and the FMS Id should be correctly displayed.]

- LocalWords:  SSK jfniki cfg PLUGIN quickstart